-The Kansas and Missouri Consumer Health Survey was designed to provide a clearer picture of access to health care in the two states from the perspective of consumers.
-Five health foundations that work in Kansas and Missouri collaborated in 2017 to conduct the two-state survey, which focused primarily on the health and unmet needs of adults ages 19-64.
-The content covers insurance status; access to health, mental health and dental coverage and care; unmet needs for chronic conditions; the prevalence of medical debt and more.
+The Kansas and Missouri Consumer Health Access Survey was designed to provide a clearer picture of access to health care in Kansas and Missouri from the perspective of consumers.The survey focused on adults ages 19-64 and covered insurance status; access to health, mental health and dental coverage and care; unmet care needs for chronic conditions; prevalence of medical debt and more.
 A total of 4,274 adults and 1,159 children completed interviews between September 2017 and January 2018.

 Five health foundations collaborated to support the two-state survey.
 The funders included the Health Care Foundation of Greater Kansas City, Kansas Health Foundation, Missouri Foundation for Health, REACH Healthcare Foundation and United Methodist Health Ministry Fund.

 - A substantial number of Kansas and Missouri residents live in households carrying medical debt — 28 percent of Kansas adults and 34 percent of Missouri adults reported having medical debt.

 - Nearly two-thirds of adults in both states have a diagnosed chronic condition such as heart disease or diabetes; one third have been diagnosed for mental health, substance abuse or addiction.